srl-labs/sros-anysec-macsec-lab/README.md

 ### Test 2 - Disable ANYSec at PE1 and PE2

-Upon Disable ANYSec verify ping is still working but unecripted Re-enable ANYSec and verify traffic is encrypted again
+Upon Disable ANYSec verify ping is still working but unecripted.
+Re-enable ANYSec and verify traffic is encrypted again.